 Make this Flaky All-Butter Pie Crust with Yogurt to set your next pie apart from the crowd.
 Yogurt is the secret ingredient to all the flakiness going on in this crust.

-Opening the oven to find a misshapen, melted or just plain ugly pie crust is one of my top culinary frustrations.
-It drives my current obsession to find a better method and/or recipe guaranteed to produce a buttery, rich, flaky and golden brown crust that is OBEDIENT and beautiful.
+My current obsession is to find a better method and/or recipe guaranteed to produce a buttery, rich, flaky and golden brown crust that is OBEDIENT and beautiful.
 While I’m at it, I also want pie dough that handles easily, goes together quickly (preferably not with a fork or fingers) and requires less than an hour from flour canister to oven.

 Turns out the acidity of the yogurt acts the same way vinegar or lemon juice does in some recipes.
 The yogurt also replaces water as a binder.
 A touch of sugar and an egg yolk increase the richness and encourage browning.
 I don’t totally understand it, but the yogurt seems to work magic and rewards me with a crust I can’t wait to pull out of the oven.

-Although I use my own homemade, nonfat, unflavored yogurt, I also tested this recipe with store-bought regular nonfat yogurt, vanilla flavored nonfat yogurt, and nonfat Greek yogurt.
-All worked great.
+Although I use my own homemade unflavored yogurt, this recipe also works with store-bought regular nonfat yogurt, vanilla flavored nonfat yogurt, and nonfat Greek yogurt.
 If you use Greek yogurt that is VERY thick, thin it with a bit of milk before measuring.

 I asked my sister Kay, a good southern cook, to test my strange, new recipe.
 She declared it so tasty she could hardly keep her hands off the baked scraps.
 She was last seen headed for the stationary bike–where I should be too after making this crust more than a dozen times.